Trevor Story Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in MLB.
+- The Rays pitching staff is sixth in the league with a collective 9.2 strikeouts per nine innings.

-- The Rays have the fourth-ranked team ERA across all league pitching staffs (3.83).
+- The Rays' 3.82 team ERA ranks third among all MLB pitching staffs.

-- Rays pitchers combine to give up the third-fewest home runs in baseball (145 total, 1.1 per game).
+- The Rays give up the third-fewest home runs in baseball (146 total, 1.1 per game).

-- The righty's most recent time out was on Wednesday against the Miami Marlins, when he tossed 6 1/3 scoreless innings while giving up four hits.
+- The righty last appeared on Friday against the Cleveland Guardians, when he went seven innings, allowing three earned runs while giving up seven hits.

+- In 16 games this season, the 30-year-old has a 3.17 ERA and 11.5 strikeouts per nine innings, while allowing a batting average of .205 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.